Party Platform History

 In response to the enactment of the Alien and Sedition Acts by Congress in 1798, James Madison and the Virginia House of Delegates issued a declaration of principles known as the Virginia Resolutions.
 The Resolutions expressed that “it views the powers of the Federal Government, as resulting from the compact to which the States are parties, as limited by the plain sense and intention of the instrument constituting that compact, as no farther valid than they are authorized by the grants enumerated in that compact.”
 Moreover, the Resolutions declared that, “the General Assembly doth particularly protest against the palpable and alarming infractions of the Constitution, in the two late cases of the ‘Alien and Sedition Acts,’ passed at the last session of Congress; the first of which exercises a power nowhere delegated to the Federal Government, and which, by uniting legislative and judicial powers to those of executive, subverts the general principles of free government, as well as particular organization and positive provisions of the Federal Constitution.”
 In expounding a declaration of principles, the Virginia Resolutions came to be known as the first platform of a political party.

 In 1800, at a convention of Republican congressman, for the first time a party platform was adopted for a Presidential campaign.
-In nominating Thomas Jefferson for President, the Republican platform cemented the party’s anti-federalist view by affirming, [p]reservation to the States of the powers not yielded by them to the Legislature of the Union its Constitutional share in division of powers.”
+In nominating Thomas Jefferson for President, the Republican platform cemented the party’s anti-federalist view declaring, “[p]reservation to the States of the powers not yielded by them to the Legislature of the Union its Constitutional share in division of powers; and resistance, therefore, to existing movements for transferring all the powers of the States to the General Government, and all of those of that Government to the executive branch.”

 Twelve years later, in 1812, the Federalist party held the first national convention of a political party in the United States.
 At the convention, the Federalists nominated De Witt Clinton of New York for President and adopted an official party platform, which became known as the Clintonian Platform.
 The Platform advocated for “the election of De Witt Clinton as the surest method of relieving the country from all the evils existing and prospective, for the reason that his great talents and inflexible patriotism guarantee a firm and unyielding maintenance of our national sovereignty, and the protection of those commercial interests which were flagging under the weakness and imbecility of the [Madison] administration.”